Guru-RF/SVXSpot/README.md

 [Bookworm Image 2024-09-09](https://storage.googleapis.com/rf-guru/rpi-images/hotspot-2024-09-09.img.gz) (only for Raspberry Pi Zero 2W, Raspberry Pi 4 and Raspberry Pi 5)

+*The firmware version released on 2024-09-09 now handles CTCSS decoding through software.
+Previously, some users encountered a significant bug in the FM chip’s CTCSS decoding, leading to random false detections.
+If you’re using an earlier version, we strongly recommend upgrading!*

 Utilize PI-Imager to write the image to your MicroSD card! **Don't use svxlink or svxspot as a username, these are system usernames, using them will result in a broken installation !**

 You can set username/password and wifi credentials in the Raspberry PI Imager tool ... there is no default username/password !